ZhenyingZhu/StudyNotes/SystemDesign.md

 - an algorithm used in MapReduce for job requires join
 - can have two mappers: 1. map uid to activity, 2. map uid to dob (date of birth)
-- secondary sort: the reducer gets two inputs, put the uid dob records earlier than the activities, while the activities are sorted by the framework already
+- secondary sort **[KEY]**: the reducer gets two inputs, put the uid dob records earlier than the activities, while the activities are sorted by the framework already
 - Reducer stores the dob as a local variable, then iterate the activies of the uid to generates a map between dob and activity
 - then pass the result to a subsequence job to compute the distribution